Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Do not block SSH:

 If you’re managing your Palworld server on a Linux machine over SSH, do not touch port 22.
-That’s the default port SSH uses, and if you block it, you’ll lock yourself out.
-Always double-check that port 22 is still open before enabling or updating firewall rules.
+That is the default port that the SSH uses.
+And if you block that, you will end up locking yourself out.
+Make sure to always double-check that port 22 is still open before enabling or even updating firewall rules.

 Avoid opening unnecessary ports: